morgan-oak9/tython/README.md

 ## Step 3: Write a validation rule

+Info about Hello World example from template goes here ./templates/python/hello_world.py

 ## Step 4: Sign up for oak9 and create a project

+Now that we've written some security rules, we can test them against cloud infrastructure.
+Behind the scenes, Tython uses oak9's backend to scan cloud resources and prepare them for analysis.
+To get started with some example resources, oak9 provides several "insecure-by-design" Terraform

 ## Step 4a(optional): Fork one of the Terraoak repositories

 ## Step 5: Obtain an oak9 Tython API Key